Boxing Gloves vs Muay Thai Gloves vs MMA Boxing Gloves

 The Everlast training MMA gloves are probably one of the best training gloves under $40 on the market today.
 They are made of 100% Polyurethane (PU) that provides decent durability.
 They have reinforced finger loops with anatomical thumb padding for increased protection while only mildly compromising mobility.
 They also come with an 18” hook & loop wrist strap and a tri-sect closure for extra support and protection.
 These are a must-have for any budget-conscious beginner who is trying to get into MMA.

-Stunning gloves featuring an injection-molded foam knuckle with a pre-curved single-mold design.
+The latest entrant to our elite list of the best MMA gloves for sparring, these stunning gloves from UFC feature an injection-molded foam knuckle with a pre-curved single-mold design.
 These could compete with any other regular boxing gloves for impact dispersion and yet offer the mobility of an MMA glove.
 The D-ring allows boxers to pull the strap snugly for maximum security to minimize shifting while sparring.
 These gloves offer less finger coverage, but they are awesome for gripping and grabbing opponents while sparring.
 They come with independent EVA foam segments on the thumb for extra protection while maintaining flexibility.
 They have been constructed from super soft grade A leather for a premium feel and long-lasting durability.

 The excellent design of the Everlast Pro-Style MMA Grappling Gloves makes them much more useful and long-lasting.
 The strap in the wrist wrap enhances wrist support and enables a better fit.